skyscrapers/documentation/tools/prometheus.md

 #### PHP-FPM

 If you want to get PHP-FPM metrics, we recommend using [this exporter](https://github.com/hipages/php-fpm_exporter).
 It's being actively maintained and the documentation is reasonably good.
-You have to setup the exporter as a sidecar container in your pods, then it'll access the PHP-FPM socket to read statistics and expose them as Prometheus metrics.
+You have to setup the exporter as a sidecar container in your pods/task-definition, then it'll access the PHP-FPM socket to read statistics and expose them as Prometheus metrics.

 You first need to expose the metrics in PHP-FPM.
 You can do this by adding the following config to your PHP-FPM image.